awsdocs/aws-security-hub-user-guide/doc_source/securityhub-settingup.md

 ## Enabling AWS Config to support security checks<a name="securityhub-enable-config"></a>

 When you enable Security Hub from the console, you also have the option to enable the supported security standards\.
-When you enable Security Hub from the API, then the CIS AWS Foundations standard is enabled automatically\.
+When you enable Security Hub from the API, then the CIS AWS Foundations Benchmark standard is enabled automatically\.

 Many of the controls for the security standards rely on AWS Config service\-level rules\.